cras-py/coreyrastello/resources/learn-python-with-salesforce.md

 You'll never write a join in SOQL.

-We'll cover joing later we'll be using `pd.merge()` to join dataframes together.
+We'll cover joing later, we'll be using `pd.merge()` to join dataframes together.

 ## Working With Data